nishi2go/maximo-liberty-docker/README.md

 2. Change ```deploy_db_on_build``` to no in ```build.args```.
 3. Run the build command.

-## Skip the database deployemnt in build the maxdb container by using Db2 bakup image.
+## Skip the database deployment in build the maxdb container by using Db2 bakup image.

 [Maxinst program](http://www-01.ibm.com/support/docview.wss?uid=swg21314938) supports to initialize and create a Maximo database that called during the "deployConfiguration" process in the Maximo installer.
 This process is painfully slow because it creates more than a thousand tables from scratch.
 To skip the process, you can use a backup database image to restore during the build time in a maxdb container image.